 - If not change it to explorer.exe click ok,

 - Close the Windows registry, and Restart windows.

 - Check if the problem is solved, Next time windows start normally without any black screen stuck.

-These are some of the recommended solutions to fix the windows 10 black screen with cursor after the update problem.
+These are some of the recommended solutions to fix the Windows 10 black screen with the cursor after the update problem.
 Which option worked for you?
 Let us know in the comments below.